Create project for no administrator user

 Projects can be added from the public projects list.

 #4 Updated by Aleksey Ryazhskih over 9 years ago

 We have chosen redmine because it works easy with huge amount of small projects.
 In our organization project managers write letters to admin for new project creation.
 It is not very usable.
 I mean, that redmine needs for form for admin project approvement.
 Or smth like this.

-#9 Updated by Steve Cundy over 8 years ago
+#9 Updated by Steve Cundy almost 9 years ago

 We are rolling out redmine on our university campus and in our environment any authenticated user can create a project.
 With a little tweaking I managed to modify the code to fit our needs so any authenticated user can create a new project (and the person that creates the project becomes the admin.
 I am guessing that someone can modify it a little more to accept any authenticated user that is member of a specific group can create projects.
 At any rate, here are the patch files in case they are of use to someone.
 The version we are currently using is 0.8.3.